intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 the distribution of information, in order to give adequate control to each entity over the collaboration or information sharing.

-A corollary of the intentional distribution is that the sender needs to agree to sending the information.
+A corollary of this principle is that the sender needs to agree to sending the information.
 Or that the requester for an action needs to agree to make a request; it should not be an implicit decision by the receiver that information was sent or a